 Cow slaughter ban has to be decided by states, not centre: BJP

+The issue of banning cow slaughter has to be decided by the respective states and the Centre's recent notification on sale of cattle has nothing to do with it, the BJP said today amid a major controversy.

-The issue of banning cow slaughter has to be decided by the respective states and the Centre's recent notification on the sale of cattle has nothing to do with it, the BJP said on Wednesday amid a major controversy.
+The issue of banning cow slaughter has to be decided by the respective states and the Centre's recent notification on sale of cattle has nothing to do with it, the BJP said today amid a major controversy.

 BJP leader Nalin Kohli, who is in-charge of the party's affairs in Meghalaya, said the state governments can decide on cow slaughter ban keeping in view the local food habits even as he admitted that in this state, a majority of the BJP leaders eat beef.